 Example: In the RD1.5 zone, a 4,100 square foot lot is permitted 2 units.
 Therefore, based on the density permitted by the zone, the site may be developed as one lot with two units or be divided into two lots each with one unit.
 In the RD1.5 zone, 7,200 square foot lot with two existing Affordable Units (as defined in Specific Plan), may be developed with three units on the one lot (if one of the units are Replacement Affordable-and pursuant to Small Lot Subdivision, three units per lot is maximum), or be divided into four lots each with one unit; two lots, each with two units; three lots one with two units and two with one unit.
-However, a 7,200 square foot lot in the RD1.5 zone with no existing units or with units not meeting the definition of Affordable Units (as defined in the Specific Plan), may be divided into four small lots each with one unit; two lots, each with two units; three lots one with two units and two with one unit.
+However, a 7,200 square foot lot in the RD1.5 zone with no existing units or with units not meeting the definition of Affordable Units (as defined in the Specific Plan), may be divided into four small lots each with one unit; two lots, each with one unit; two lots, each with one unit.
 A single lot with more than two units would not be permitted.